How to be awesome at self-care

 • you want to establish more positive personal habits.

-Setting aside time to do something you really enjoy can help lift your mood.
-If you’ve got a busy schedule, an occasional 15-minute break will energise you.
-Spend that time listening to a few of your favourite songs, make a cup of tea, or watch some of the endless supply of fail videos the internet has to offer.
+Setting aside time to do something you really enjoy can help to lift your mood.
+If you’ve got a busy schedule, even the occasional 15-minute break will energise you.
+Spend that time listening to some favourite songs, making a cup of tea or watching a funny video.

-Or, we hear baking is a pretty delicious self-care activity.
-Practising mindfulness as you follow the recipe, taste-testing, the smell wafting through the house - what’s not to love?
+Hot tip: baking is a pretty great (and delicious) self-care activity.
+Practising mindfulness as you follow the recipe, taste-testing, smelling the aroma wafting through the house – what’s not to love?

 3. Log out to chill out